Sunday, September 8, 2024

 Tense:

-The tense of the verb in Greek not only indicates when the action occured (past, present and future) but also the nature of the action (on-going or discrete event).
+The tense of the verb in Greek not only indicates when the action occurred (past, present and future) but also the nature of the action (on-going or discrete event).
 English also offers this distinction: "I was running" implies something slightly different than "I ran."
 In English, we normally need a helper verb/adverb to convey both the timing and nature of the event; Greek simply adds letters before or after the verb, much the dismay of the student.

 The present tense in Greek suggests an on-going nature of the action.
 The aorist tense suggests a one-time event.
 Grammar books sweat over these distinctions because in everyday usage, it is sloppier than this.
 That caveat aside, a good example of this distinction is found in verse 34: If anyone wants to follow me, they must deny (aorist) themselves, take up (aorist) their cross and follow (present) me.
 The idea being that following Jesus is an on-going event, whereas taking up the cross was a discrete event.